William Morris

 From 1871, Morris rented the rural retreat of Kelmscott Manor, Oxfordshire, while also retaining a main home in London.
 He was greatly influenced by visits to Iceland with Eiríkur Magnússon, and he produced a series of English-language translations of Icelandic Sagas.
 He also achieved success with the publication of his epic poems and novels, namely The Earthly Paradise (1868–1870), A Dream of John Ball (1888), the utopian News from Nowhere (1890), and the fantasy romance The Well at the World's End (1896).
 In 1877, he founded the Society for the Protection of Ancient Buildings to campaign against the damage caused by architectural restoration.
-By the influence of medievalism and Christian socialism in the 1850s he became a sceptic of industrial capitalism.
-After reading works of Henry George, Alfred Russel Wallace, and Karl Marx in the 1880s Morris became a committed revolutionary socialist activist until his final acceptance of parliamentary socialism at 1896.
-He founded the Socialist League in 1884 after an involvement in the Social Democratic Federation (SDF), but he broke with that organisation in 1890.
+Through the influence of medievalism and Christian socialism in the 1850s he became a sceptic of industrial capitalism.
+After reading works of Henry George, Alfred Russel Wallace, and Karl Marx in the 1880s Morris became a committed revolutionary socialist activist until his final acceptance of parliamentary socialism in 1896.
+He founded the Socialist League in 1884 after an involvement in the Social Democratic Federation (SDF), but he broke with that organization in 1890.
 In 1891, he founded the Kelmscott Press to publish limited-edition, illuminated-style print books, a cause to which he devoted his final years.

-Morris is recognised as one of the most significant cultural figures of Victorian Britain.
+Morris is recognized as one of the most significant cultural figures of Victorian Britain.
 He was best known in his lifetime for his poetry, although he posthumously became better known for his designs.
-The William Morris Society founded in 1955 is devoted to his legacy, while multiple biographies and studies of his work have been published.
+The William Morris Society, founded in 1955, is devoted to his legacy, while multiple biographies and studies of his work have been published.
 Many of the buildings associated with his life are open to visitors, much of his work can be found in art galleries and museums, and his designs are still in production.